Brown’s TD run lifts West Virginia over Baylor 27-21 in 2OT

 West Virginia’s defense chased down Baylor’s Charlie Brewer all day.
 They sacked him six times, had 11 tackles for loss and forced two interceptions.
 Brewer threw three touchdown passes, but his interception in the second overtime proved costly.

-West Virginia’s Tykee Smith made an over-the-shoulder catch on a pass intended for Trestan Ebner along the line in the back of the end zone.
+West Virginia sophomore Tykee Smith made an over-the-shoulder catch on a pass intended for Trestan Ebner along the line in the back of the end zone.
 The call was upheld upon review.

+“I feel bad for our group,” Baylor coach Dave Aranda said.
+“Going back to the beginning of the week, the energy, I thought we had some good practices.
+You could feel some momentum building.
+Just to come up short and kind of be right there, and see the hurt on their faces, hurts me.
+A lot of lessons to be learned.”

 The Mountaineers needed five plays to score on their second-overtime possession with Brown covering the final 12 yards on three rushes.
 Brown finished with 93 yards, falling short in his bid for three straight 100-yard efforts to start the season.